3rd Joint Call for inter-institutional activities within EELISA Communities: €130,000 total budget

 Period during which the activities can be carried out: within 1 year of call publication.

-Submission of final report: within 6 weeks after the conclusion of the activity.
+Submission of final report: within 6 weeks after the conclusion of the activity (template 2024-1 3rd EELISA Joint Call – Activity report template).

 Information session